Ayush2406/TravelSphere/README.md

-# TravelSphere
+# Travel Sphere

-TravelSphere is a social travel platform designed to help travelers discover destinations, share travel experiences, connect with other travelers, and maintain their travel information in one place.
+Travel Sphere is a social travel platform designed to help travelers discover destinations, share travel experiences, connect with other travelers, and maintain their travel information in one place.

 ## Overview

 Planning and documenting travel often requires users to switch between multiple platforms for destination discovery, travel posts, social connections, and travel information.
-TravelSphere brings these core activities together in a single platform.
+Travel Sphere brings these core activities together in a single platform.

 The project follows a client-server architecture: